 Special Retention RSU Awards.
 The Compensation Committee granted special RSU awards in 2016 for retention and succession planning objectives to each of the named executive officers, other than Mr. Johnson.
 In deciding to grant these awards and determining the value of the awards, the Compensation Committee considered each executive's position, including those with expanded scope and responsibilities, and the competitive market for equivalent talent.
 These awards are shown in the chart below.
-Other than for Mr. Kimble, all of the special awards will vest 50% on the third anniversary of the date of grant, subject to continuous service through the vesting dates.
+Other than for Mr. Kimble, all of the special awards will vest 50% on the third anniversary of the date of grant and 50% on the fourth anniversary of the date of grant, subject to continuous service through the vesting dates.
 Mr. Kimble's special award will cliff vest on the third anniversary of the date of grant, which aligns with the time period of his current international assignment, and is subject to his continuous service through the vesting date.
 The values shown for the RSU awards are based on the closing stock price of \$63.79 on the date of grant.
 Other than with regard to these special awards, no awards of time-vested restricted stock or RSUs were granted to the named executive officers in 2016.